ches/scala-project.g8/README.md

     ScalaTest.
 I'll accept a pull request for a specs2 branch if you insist :-)
   - Shallow SBT-style `src` layout, no deep package hierarchy directories.
   - Prompts for Scala version, defaulting to latest release.
+  - `spec` [scaffold] to generate stub ScalaTest files.
+Enable the `sbt-g8-scaffold` sbt plugin to use it with `g8Scaffold spec`.

+    Edit defaults in `.g8/spec/default.properties` after the first use to spare yourself from entering project details like package name repetitively.

 That's all so far :-)